 School Involvement

-Families engage in school events, volunteer opportunities, and spiritual activities that build community.
+Families engage in school events, volunteer opportunities, and spiritual activities that reinforce and contribute to the sense of community that defines NLA.

 Conflict Resolution